Suboxone & Mental Health Treatment in Spokane WA — Telehealth

 Frequently asked questions

 Why is there such a long wait for psychiatric care in Spokane?
 Eastern Washington has a documented shortage of psychiatric and mental health providers relative to its population.
-Many providers are operating at capacity and not accepting new patients, or have wait times of several months.
+Many providers who are available are operating at capacity and not accepting new patients, or have wait times of several months.
 Telehealth providers licensed in Washington can serve Spokane patients without being physically located in Spokane — which significantly expands the effective provider pool available to Eastern Washington residents.

 Can I see Rezolv Health while also seeing a local therapist in Spokane?
-Yes.
+Absolutely.
 Rezolv Health manages medication.
 If you are seeing a local counselor or therapist in Spokane for talk therapy, we can coordinate with them if you wish, or operate independently.
 You do not need to choose one or the other.

 Is Eastern Washington different from Western Washington for telehealth eligibility?
 No. Telehealth eligibility in Washington State is the same regardless of which side of the Cascades you are on.
 The provider is licensed in Washington State, and that license covers the entire state.